 In 2009, Giant Steps established the GS Community College (GSCC) to address the need for a post-school program tailored for young adults with autism.

-GSCC offers a full range of programs with the intention of promoting self-determination and independence.
-The GSCC day contains a combination of onsite and offsite activities from 8:45am to 3:45pm, Monday to Friday.
-Each program is individually tailored in line with PCP model principles.
-Some examples of GSCC’s current programs are:
+Participants have the opportunity to be a part of a wide variety of programs with the intention of promoting self-determination and independence.
+The typical day includes a combination of onsite and offsite activities which are tailored to the individual using PCP principles.
+Some of the services include:

 - Community Participation & Life Skills Programs – centre based & community based programs.

 - Therapy Services – occupational therapy, speech therapy and music therapy – assessments, reports, program development, program implementation, consultation, staff training and much more.

 - School Leavers Program (GAP year) – short term transition program (3-12 months).

 - Work Experience Programs – unpaid and paid work – partners with several different organisations.

 - Behaviour Support Services – consultations, reports, plans and staff training.